• Disease Overview

 Liver transplantation

-Liver transplant is extraordinarily rare and may become even less common with the new medications available.
+Liver transplants are extraordinarily rare and may become even less common with the new medications available.
 As the donor liver will have normal LDL receptors, the LDL-C quickly normalizes after the procedure, but the risks of any organ transplant are significant and include complications from major surgery and the effects of lifelong suppression of the immune system.
 Donor organs are often not available.
-Patients with familial pathogenic APOB or PCSK9 gene variants have normal LDL receptors, so liver transplantation is not an option for them.
+Patients with familial disease-causing APOB or PCSK9 gene variants have normal LDL receptors, so liver transplantation is not an option for them.

-Various imaging modalities such as echocardiograms, CT angiograms and cardiac catheterization may be recommended to monitor individuals with HoFH.
+Various imaging tools such as echocardiograms, CT angiograms and cardiac catheterization may be recommended to monitor individuals with HoFH.

 • < Previous section